 Why do we procrastinate even when we know it's harmful?

-Procrastination is primarily an emotion regulation problem, not a time management problem.
-Research by Fuschia Sirois and Timothy Pychyl shows that people procrastinate to avoid the negative emotions associated with a task — boredom, anxiety, self-doubt, frustration, resentment.
-The immediate mood relief of avoidance outweighs the abstract future cost of the deadline.
-The brain is solving an emotional problem in the present, not an intellectual problem about future consequences.
+Procrastination is an emotion regulation problem, not a time management problem.
+People procrastinate to escape the negative emotions a task produces — boredom, anxiety, self-doubt — and the immediate mood relief of avoidance outweighs the abstract future cost of the deadline.

 What is temporal discounting and how does it cause procrastination?